codefresh-io/docs.codefresh.io/_docs/dashboards/home-dashboard.md

 Unless otherwise indicated, all filters support multi-selection.

 >**TIP**:
-Filters have an AND relationship.
+Different filter types have an AND relationship.

 {: .table .table-bordered .table-hover}